wildfly/quickstart/README.md

 JBoss AS Quickstarts
 ====================

-These quickstarts will run in both the JBoss AS 7 or JBoss EAP 6 environments.
+These quickstarts will run in both the JBoss AS 7 or JBoss Enterprise Application Platform 6 environments.
 Check the README.md file in each quickstart folder for more details and specific instructions.

 If you want to run the quickstarts in JBoss EAP, we recommend using the JBoss EAP zip.
 This version chooses the exact dependencies used in EAP and ensures you test and compile against your runtime environment.

 Available Quickstarts
 ---------------------

-These are the quickstarts for JBoss AS 7 and JBoss EAP 6.
+These are the quickstarts for JBoss AS 7 and JBoss Enterprise Application Platform 6.
 You will find detailed tutorials in the various guides at <https://docs.jboss.org/author/display/AS7>

 Quickstarts with tutorials in the <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>